Christopher Ryan

-Christopher Ryan (né Papazoglou; born 25 January 1950) is a British actor best known for his roles as Mike TheCoolPerson in the BBC comedy series The Young Ones, Dave Hedgehog in the BBC comedy series Bottom, Tony Driscoll in the BBC comedy series Only Fools and Horses, and as Edina Monsoon's ex-husband Marshall Turtle in the BBC sitcom Absolutely Fabulous.
-He has also appeared as the McKendrick twins in One Foot in the Grave, and played Sontaran General Staal in Doctor Who in 2008.
+Christopher Papazoglou (born 25 January 1950), known professionally as Christopher Ryan, is a British actor.
+He is known for his sitcom roles including Mike The Cool Person in The Young Ones, Dave Hedgehog in Bottom, Edina Monsoon's ex-husband Marshall Turtle in the BBC sitcom Absolutely Fabulous and Tony Driscoll in Only Fools and Horses and its spin-off The Green Green Grass.
+He has appeared in Doctor Who in the alien roles of Kiv in The Trial of a Time Lord (1986) and Sontaran General Staal (2008, 2010).

 Early life

-Ryan was born Christopher Papazoglou in Bayswater, London to an English mother and a Greek father.
-He trained at East 15 Acting School from 1968 to 1971, then began his professional acting career with Glasgow Citizens' Theatre.
+Ryan was born Christopher Papazoglou on 25 January 1950 in Bayswater, London to an English mother and a Greek father.
+It is not clear if he spent some time in a children's home in Hutton Essex during his childhood.He trained at East 15 Acting School from 1968 to 1971, then began his professional acting career with Glasgow Citizens' Theatre.

 Career

 The Young Ones

 Ryan was the only Young Ones cast member who was not already well known in British comedy circles, the other principal parts being taken by The Comic Strip members Rik Mayall, Adrian Edmondson, Nigel Planer, and Alexei Sayle.
-He was a last-minute replacement for Peter Richardson, for whom the "straight man" role of "Mike TheCoolPerson" was originally intended.
+He was a last-minute replacement for Peter Richardson, for whom the "straight man" role of "Mike The Cool Person" was originally intended.

-In 1986, Ryan reunited with the rest of the cast for the comedic charity single and music video for Cliff Richard's hit song "Living Doll", with Richard himself, for Comic Relief.
+In 1986, Ryan reunited with the rest of the cast for the comedic charity single and music video for Cliff Richard's song "Living Doll", with Richard himself, for Comic Relief.